akirasoft/keptn-springoneplatform/README.md

 ## 1. Accounts

-* **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and created a PaaS and API token.
+* **Dynatrace** - Create an account for a [trial Dynatrace SaaS tenant](https://www.dynatrace.com/trial) and create a PaaS and API token.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/monitoring/dynatrace/).
 * **GitHub** - A GitHub account is required and a personal access token with the permissions Keptn expects.
 See details in the [keptn docs](https://keptn.sh/docs/0.4.0/installation/setup-keptn-gke/).
-* **Cloud provider account** - Highly recommend to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
+* **Cloud provider account** - Highly recommended to sign up for personal free trial to have full admin rights and to not cause any issues with your enterprise account.
 Links to free trials:
    * [Google](https://cloud.google.com/free/)
    * [Azure](https://azure.microsoft.com/en-us/free/)